Frustration in Indonesia as flood survivors await aid

 A separate weather system, Cyclone Ditwah, brought torrential rain and deadly floods and landslides to much of Sri Lanka last week.

-Chandrakeerthi said existing laws that allow a person to be declared dead only after being missing for six months could be shortened to expedite the issuance of death certificates.
+Officials said laws that allow a person to be declared dead only after being missing for six months could be shortened to expedite the issuance of death certificates.

 Despite the disaster, the tourism-reliant country welcomed a luxury cruiseliner to Colombo port on Tuesday, authorities said.